Winter storms shut down much of Portland, paralyze travel

 “A quarter-inch of ice on an electrical system is the equivalent of a baby grand piano hanging on those wires,” said Trevor Lauer, the president of DTE’s electric arm.

+In the Detroit suburb of Dearborn, the city offered free dry ice, an acknowledgment that power could be out for a while.
+Ash Quam praised a public works crew for getting a large ice-coated tree limb out of the street.

+“It was so loud when it came crashing down around midnight.
+By the time I woke up this morning, it was gone,” Quam said on Facebook.

 Weather also contributed to another day of problems at the nation's airports.
-Almost 2,000 flights were canceled by Thursday afternoon, according to the tracking service FlightAware.
-Another 12,500-plus flights were delayed across the country.
+More than 2,000 flights were canceled by Thursday afternoon, according to the tracking service FlightAware, and nearly 14,000 were delayed across the country.

 In a few places, the snow offered a delightful diversion.
 Karen Krenis was driving to a pottery studio Thursday in Santa Cruz, California, when she stopped in her tracks after seeing snow on the beach.

-“I have lived in California for 30 years, and I’ve never seen anything like it.
-This is insane!”
-Krenis said.
+“I have lived in California for 30 years, and I’ve never seen anything like it,” Krenis said.

 She said she got out of her car and went to the beach to take photos.
 By the time she left, about 50 other people were already there.
-Adults were snapping photos and children were making snowballs in a “crazy, fun scene.”
+Adults were snapping photos and children were making snowballs.

 Salter reported from O’Fallon, Missouri.
 Associated Press writer Andrew Selsky in Salem, Oregon, Olga Rodriguez in San Francisco and other AP reporters from around the country contributed to this report.